-It can also be passed on through objects like towels or flannels.
+It can also be passed on by sharing objects like towels or flannels.

 Symptoms of molluscum

-The substance inside the head of the spots is very contagious, so never squeeze them as you could spread the infection to other areas of your body.
+- Never squeeze the spots.
+The substance inside them is very contagious, so squeezing them could spread the infection to other parts of your body.

-If you have caught molluscum sexually, the spots are likely to be around the groin, genital area, lower abdomen, buttocks and upper thighs.
+- If you have caught molluscum sexually, you are likely to have spots around your groin, genital area, lower abdomen, buttocks and upper thighs.

-The spots will usually clear up in around six to 18 months.
+- The spots will usually clear up in around 6 to 18 months.